Partnership Parenting: How Men and Women Parent Differently—Why It Helps Your Kids and Can Strengthen Your Marriage

 In a papal address to families in the Philippines, Pope Francis reminded the faithful, “the complementarity of man and woman is the root of marriage and family.”
 In their book, Partnership Parenting: How Men and Women Parent Differently—Why It Helps Your Kids and Can Strengthen Your Marriage, Kyle and Marsha Pruett draw upon the unique strengths of mothers and fathers to underline the importance of parenting as mutual, complementary partners.
 When difficult situations arise in marriage, couples should not only have recourse to the outpouring of grace available through the sacrament of matrimony, but also seek out resources and practical advice from the wisdom of others in the Body of Christ.
 One such resource available to couples is the book by Kyle and Marsha Pruett.

 Marriage and parenthood is a marvelous adventure, but not without its challenges.
 Partnership Parenting provides direction and researched advice to couples experiencing the ups and downs of parenthood.
 The Pruett couple has years of professional and personal experience as well as clinical research to offer parents.
-Their book contains rich insight on the complementarity of mothers and fathers and the benefit it brings to their children.
+Their book contains rich insight into the complementarity of mothers and fathers and the benefit it brings to their children.
 It also emphasizes the importance of a couple’s strong relationship as a fundamental component of a child’s healthy development.
 The Pruetts show that parents in strong, healthy marriages—supportive partnerships rooted in mutual respect—are more likely to raise emotionally healthy children.

 The first part of the book focuses on how parents can build a strong partnership founded on a deep appreciation of the unique contribution each partner brings to parenting.
 The Pruetts share fascinating research on how fathers and mothers each play different, but essential roles in their child’s development.
 Noting a lack of guidance for dads in other parenting books, Partnership Parenting emphasizes the importance of involved and engaged fathers, offering solid advice and encouragement to dads on how best to embrace their essential role in the partnership.